DataDog/documentation/content/en/tracing/troubleshooting/_index.md

 ## Service naming convention issues

-If the number of services exceeds what is specified in [Volume Guidelines][#data-volume-guidelines], try following these best practices for service naming conventions.
+If the number of services exceeds what is specified in the [data volume guidelines](#data-volume-guidelines), try following these best practices for service naming conventions.

 ### Exclude environment tag values from service names